 The rule changes also apply to dependent care assistance programs.
 They do not impact health savings accounts (HSAs), as HSAs already allow unlimited rollover funds, with no “use it or lose it” provision.
 For that reason, and their higher maximum contribution limits, HSAs are a favorite account type and HSA contributions are still preferable to FSA contributions if you are comparing HSAs versus FSAs for health care savings.
 Check out my best HSA account picks, if you have one and are interested in a possible upgrade.

 Full IRS legalese on the changes can be viewed here, for those interested.
 Even though these changes were in light of COVID, any FSA rollover funds and spending can still be spent on any FSA-qualified medical expenses.
-Under the CARES Act legislation last year, Congress previously approved OTC medications and feminine hygiene menstrual care products as qualified medical expenses, without an expiration date.
+Under the CARES Act legislation last year, Congress previously approved OTC medications and feminine hygiene menstrual care products as qualified medical expenses, joining a long list of HSA, HRA, and FSA-eligible qualified medical expenses, without an expiration date.
 This means that you can now use HSA, FSA, or HRA funds to use income-tax free contributions to pay for these items.
-Additionally, telehealth and virtual mental health services are now listed as qualified medical expenses too, as is testing and treatment of COVID-19, per IRS Notice 2020-15.